Grafton

 Grafton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Grafton, as per the latest Census data, consisted of 76.3% houses and 23.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Grafton stood at 36.2%, with the remaining dwellings either mortgaged (28.7%) or rented (35.0%).
+The dwelling structure in Grafton, as per the latest Census, consisted of 76.3% houses and 23.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Grafton was at 36.2%, with the rest of dwellings either mortgaged (28.7%) or rented (35.0%).
 The median monthly mortgage repayment in Grafton was $1,348, lower than Regional NSW's average of $1,733.
-The median weekly rent figure for Grafton was recorded at $300, compared to Regional NSW's $330.
-Nationally, Grafton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in Grafton was recorded at $300, compared to Regional NSW's $330.
+Nationally, Grafton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing